JamesCollerton/JamesCollerton.github.io/README.md

 ### Making Changes

-Make changes to the necessary files and then build using
+Make changes to the necessary files and then build using `jekyll serve`.

 ## Credits
 Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/)